 Talazoparib tosylate is approved to treat:

 - Breast cancer that is HER2 negative and has certain germline mutations in the BRCA1 or BRCA2 gene.
-It is used in adults whose cancer has spread.
+It is used alone in adults whose cancer has spread to nearby tissues.

 Talazoparib tosylate is also being studied in the treatment of other types of cancer.

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.

 MedlinePlus Information on Talazoparib Tosylate - A lay language summary of important information about this drug that may include the following: